TysonPWilliams/ISK1001-Group-Presentation-AG-TW/HELP.md

 **Issue:** The application returns an error related to the API key.

 **Solution:**
-- Ensure you have correctly added your API key in `secret.py`:
+- Ensure you have correctly created a file called `secret.py` and then add your API key to it:
   ```python
   API_KEY = "YOUR_API_KEY"
   ```